cloudmesh-community/fa18-523-83/project-report/report.md

 * **jupyter** : jupyter notebook package that allows user to run and see Python result without having to construct a full syntax Python application

-* **kaggle**: Kaggle API allows user to source data from kaggle through command line.
+* **kaggle**: Kaggle API provides the ability to pull and push data from Kaggle website using command tool implemented in Python 3.
+The Kaggle API GitHub page provide detailed Installation, API credentials and commands instruction [@fa18-523-83-www-kaggle-api-github].

 * **flask**: Flask API is a Python package that allows RESTful web service from Python.